cypress-io/cypress-documentation/source/api/events/catalog-of-events.md

 --- | ---
 **Name:** | `fail`
 **Yields:** | the error **(Object)**, mocha runnable **(Object)** **Description:** | Fires when the test has failed.
 It is technically possible to prevent the test from actually failing by binding to this event and invoking an async `done` callback.
 However this is **strongly discouraged**.
 Tests should never legitimately fail.
-This event exists because its extremely useful for debugging purposes.
+This event exists because it's extremely useful for debugging purposes.

 Event | Details
 --- | ---